ZenJakey/hytale-hyfactory/README.md

 A factorization mod that I'm making for fun!

 Current functions:
-- Item pipes w/ configuration
+- Item pipes w/ configuration annd filters (smartly decides which inventory to put items in and take out of)
 - Energy pipes
 - Generic power generators, consumers, and storages for testing currently